 - Meanwhile, in a small bowl, sift together flour, cinnamon, baking soda and salt.

-- In a larger bowl, use an electric mixer to cream together butter, sugars, and vanilla on medium speed until light and fluffy, scraping down frequently.
+- In a larger bowl, use an electric mixer to cream together butter and sugars on medium speed until light and fluffy, scraping down frequently.
 Take care not to overbeat.

 - Add flour mixture to creamed butter and sugar and mix on low speed until combined.
-Mix in oats, followed by drained raisins and egg.
+Mix in oats, followed by drained raisins, egg and vanilla.

 - Use a ¼-cup measure to scoop dough onto a parchment-paper lined baking sheet.
 Flatten each blob with base of measuring cup.

-- Bake until cookies are golden-brown on the outside but still soft in the middle, about 12 minutes.
+- To bake cookies: Bake until cookies are golden-brown on the outside but still soft in the middle, about 17 minutes.
 Remove from oven and let rest on baking sheet a few minutes, then transfer to a rack to cool.

 - Original recipe says to cover and chill the dough in the refrigerator for a few days, but I don't do that.